Fiori-Tracker/fioritracker.github.io/1909SPS06/installation-guide/fioridev-steps.md

 ![](res/ft_standalone.png)

-We prepared technical launchpad in order to access Fiori Tracker in case your SAP Fiori launchpad is not available.
+We prepared [Technical launchpad](technical-launchpad.md) in order to access Fiori Tracker in case your SAP Fiori launchpad is not available.